Healthy Homes Assessment Pukahu

 Pukahu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory to all Pukahu and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required for all Pukahu and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with all Healthy Homes Standard that apply or will be in force to your rental home.

-• Property managers and private landlords should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes